Choose the Best Printing Method For Your Book.

-Printing-on-demand is a printing process that makes it cost effective to print and bind small quantities of books as you need them.
-Usually using toner, print-on-demand books are printed directly from a pdf and require little setup.
+Printing-on-demand is a printing process that makes it cost-effective to print and bind small quantities of books as you need them.
+Usually, using toner, print-on-demand books are printed directly from a pdf and require little setup.
 POD books have a fixed price per copy, where your first book and your 500th book will have the same unit cost.

 Characteristics of printing-on-demand:

-- Usually quicker than offset printing
+- Printing is usually quicker than offset printing.

-- Your proof is identical to the published book
+- Your proof is identical to the published book.

-- Some on-demand printing services offer fulfillment and e-book conversion
+- Some on-demand printing services offer fulfillment and e-book conversion.

-- There is not as wide a range of papers, sizes, and binding options
+- There is not as wide a range of papers, sizes, and binding options.

 Understanding traditional offset book printing